sathishreddy48/SolarSystem/readME.md

 Directional lines indicating the position of the Sun and Moon
 Conclusion:
 This simulation effectively visualizes the positions of the Sun and the Moon based on the user’s location and current time.
 The 3D plot helps to understand the relative movement of these celestial bodies in the sky.
 The calculation of azimuth and altitude angles allows for an accurate representation of the Sun and Moon’s positions.

-Feel free to adjust the code or contribute improvements to enhance the simulation.
-You can fork or clone this repository to experiment with different models or add additional features, such as including other celestial bodies or improving the Sun and Moon movement models.